Opera Australia Orchestra

 West Australian Symphony Orchestra

-The West Australian Symphony Orchestra (WASO) is Western Australia’s largest and busiest performing arts organisation.
-With a reputation for excellence, engagement and innovation, WASO’s resident company of full-time, professional musicians plays a central role in creating a culturally vibrant Western Australia.
-WASO is a not-for-profit company, funded through government, ticket revenue and the generous support of the community through corporate and philanthropic partnerships.
-WASO’s vision is to touch souls and enrich lives through music.
+West Australian Symphony Orchestra (WASO) thrives on the enthusiasm, passion and support of our entire community.
+We harness this energy to create events and programs across the State to stimulate learning and participation in a vibrant cultural life.
+Our resident company of full-time professional musicians are the beating heart of our organisation.
+The Orchestra plays a central role in the vibrancy of our creative state, and they are also supported by hundreds of visiting artists, alongside the volunteers of the WASO Chorus, to create exceptional performances for hundreds of thousands of people each year.
 Each year the Orchestra entertains and inspires the people of Western Australia through its concert performances, regional tours and innovative education and community programs.
 Recent seasons with The Australian Ballet include David McAllister’s The Sleeping Beauty at Crown Theatre, Perth in 2015.